Searchbreed

 Bichon Frises need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-Small breed. ~400-600 kcal/day.
+Small breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Skin allergies and bladder health are primary diet considerations.
 Key nutrients to look for: omega-3, limited ingredients, dental support.

 Bichon Frises are generally suitable for first-time owners with basic commitment.
 They're playful, curious, peppy.
 Plan for consistent training from day one.